-The Feast Centre for Indigenous STBBI Research and the CIHR Centre for REACH have collaborated to create the Feast Centre REACH Indigenous Research Development Grants (originally the Indigenous COVID-19 STBBI Research Award) to support research related to Indigenous peoples (First Nations, Inuit, and Métis) living with or affected by Sexually Transmitted Blood Borne Infections (STBBI).
-This grant is intended to support Feast Centre team members conducting innovative Inuit, Métis and First Nations STBBI research that is grounded in Indigenous ways of being and knowing, uses Indigenous methods and is responsive to community-identified needs.
+The Feast Centre for Indigenous STBBI Research has created the Feast Centre Research Development Grants (originally the Indigenous COVID-19 STBBI Research Award) to support research related to Indigenous peoples (First Nations, Inuit, and Métis) living with or affected by Sexually Transmitted Blood Borne Infections (STBBI).
+This grant is intended to support innovative Inuit, Métis and First Nations STBBI research that is grounded in Indigenous ways of being and knowing, tuses Indigenous methods and is responsive to community-identified needs.

 The grant is valued up to \$25,000 to support research activities and the dissemination of knowledge that addresses Indigenous communities' varied and distinct experiences of STBBI.
-Four project proposals will be supported, with an emphasis on representation from across the four pillars of health research (clinical, basic science, epidemiology, and social science).
+For this second call for applications for the grant, two project proposals will be supported, with an emphasis on representation from across the four pillars of health research (clinical, basic science, epidemiology, and social science).
 We are committed to supporting research that is regionally diverse that supports Inuit, Métis, and First Nations communities, especially rural, remote, and Northern community-based research.